aghani-coder/4_bit_microcontroller/README.md

 - `MOVE` VALUE FROM REGISTER TO `REGISTER`
 - `JUMP` TO FOLLOWING `ADDRESS` TO PROGRAM IF ONE OF THE CONDITION IS MET DEPENDING ON USER

-> IF CARRY FLAG IS ZERO OR ONE
+> IF CARRY FLAG IS ONE

->  IF ZERO FLAG IS ONE OR ZERO
+>  IF ZERO FLAG IS ONE

 # ⚡ Technical Specifications